penumbra-zone/penumbra/docs/protocol/src/crypto/transaction_signing.md

 effect_hash = BLAKE2b-512(len(type_url) || type_url || proto_encode(proto))
 ```

-where `type_url` is the bytes of the variable-length`proto` represents the proto used to represent the effecting data, and
+where `type_url` is the bytes of the variable-length type URL, `len(type_url)` is the length of the type URL encoded as 8
+bytes in little-endian byte order, `proto` represents the proto used to represent
-`proto_encode` represents encoding the proto message as a vector of bytes.
+the effecting data, and `proto_encode` represents encoding the proto message as
+a vector of bytes.

 ### Per-Action Effect Hashes